ryuhei329/cloud-takehome/README.md

 # Instruction:
 ## Preparation:
-AWS:
+AWS Configuration:

-Use aws-cli command to configure your AWS access and secret key 1). "aws configure"
+To set up your AWS access and secret key, make use of the aws-cli command-line utility.
+Follow these steps:

+Run the command `aws configure`.

-Follow the instructions and you will be entering your AWS access key and secret key.
-You can also specified the same AWS region you will be specifying in main.tf 2).
-Placing your pem file in to ssh folder
+Adhere to the prompts and instructions that follow.
+You'll be prompted to input your AWS access key and secret key during this process.
+It's advisable to specify the same AWS region as you intend to specify in your `main.tf` configuration file.

+Private Key Placement:

+For SSH access, ensure you perform the following steps:

-Please place your aws private key pem file into ssh folder.
+Locate your AWS private key PEM file and position it within the designated "ssh" folder.
-Also do not forget to run "chmod 600 your_key.pem" to protect the file.

-Terraform:
+Additionally, it is crucial to execute the command chmod 600 your_key.pem in order to enforce stringent file permissions and enhance the file's security.

+Terraform Configuration:

-1). main.tf
+1. main.tf
-There are a few things you might have to modify.
+There are a few aspects within the main.tf file that you may need to customize:

-region: Please modify to your preferred AWS region if necessary
+Region: If needed, please adjust the `region` parameter to match your preferred AWS region.
-ami: Please modify this to AMI ID of your choice, base on the AWS region
+AMI: Modify the `ami` parameter to match your chosen AMI ID, depending on your selected AWS region.
-key_name: Please modify this to your AWS access key account name
+key_name: Customize the `key_name` parameter with your AWS access key account name.

-2). mod_ansible_yaml.py
+2. mod_ansible_yaml.py
-This script can be used to modify playbook yaml file if you want to specify the hostname directly. aws_ec2 is configured for Ansible, this is not necessary.

-Ansible:
+The provided script, `mod_ansible_yaml.py`, offers the capability to modify playbook YAML files, allowing for direct hostname specification.
+Please note that the configuration for `aws_ec2` in Ansible is pre-configured and may not be necessary for this use case.

+Feel free to tailor these configurations to meet your specific requirements.

+Ansible Configuration:

-1). aws_ec2.yml
+1. aws_ec2.yml
-If you modify region in main.tf above, please modify regions accordingly.
+Should you decide to modify the AWS region in the `main.tf` configuration mentioned above, it's essential to reflect these changes appropriately within the `aws_ec2.yml` file.

-2). playbooks/install_security_agent.yml
+2. playbooks/install_security_agent.yml
-Please change the path/filename of pem file at line 6, "ansible_ssh_private_key_file:"
-This is the file you obtained from prerequisite #3.
+Within the playbook file located at `playbooks/install_security_agent.yml`, kindly adjust the path and filename specified in line 6, denoted as "ansible_ssh_private_key_file:".
+This refers to the private key file obtained during prerequisite.

+Please ensure that these modifications align with your specific configuration requirements.

 ## How to run:
-Terraform:
+**Terraform Setup and Deployment Instructions:**

-Once you have modified all necessary files above, you are ready to proceed with Terraform and Ansible
+Once you have made all the necessary adjustments to the files mentioned earlier, you are now prepared to proceed with the Terraform and Ansible deployment process.

-1. Go to terraform folder.
-2. "terraform init"
-This will initialize your terraform environment.
-3. "terraform plan"
-This will show the preview of modification that terraform will be making on the cloud environment.
-4. "terraform apply"
-This will execute the preview above, and will take a few to complete the deployment.
-Do not forget to type "yes" when prompted to proceed.
+Navigate to the Terraform Folder:
+Begin by navigating to the Terraform folder within your project directory.

+Initialize Terraform:
+Execute the command `terraform init`.
+This action initializes your Terraform environment, setting it up for use.

+Preview the Infrastructure Changes:
+Utilize the command `terraform plan` to preview the modifications that Terraform intends to make to your cloud environment.
+This step allows you to review the planned changes before applying them.

+Apply the Terraform Configuration:
+Apply the configuration by running `terraform apply`.
+This command executes the changes outlined in the preview, initiating the deployment process.
+Please be patient, as this step may take a few moments to complete.
+When prompted, ensure to confirm by typing "yes" to proceed.

-Up on completion, you will be able to obtain the IP addresses and hostname of the instance which has been created by terraform.
+Upon successful completion of the deployment, you will receive the IP addresses and hostname information of the instance that Terraform has created.

-Ansible:
-1. Go to ansible folder.
-2. "ansible-playbook playbooks/install_security_agent.yml"
+Ansible Deployment Instructions:

+To initiate the Ansible deployment process, follow these steps:

+Navigate to the Ansible Directory:
+Begin by navigating to the Ansible folder within your project directory.

+Execute the Ansible Playbook:
-This playbook will execute following
+Run the following command: `ansible-playbook playbooks/install_security_agent.yml`.
+This playbook is responsible for performing the following tasks:

+(1) Creation of a folder named `csg_security_agent` under `/opt`.
-(1).
-Create a folder, csg_security_agent under /opt (2).
-Place the installer script and config file the instance created by Terraform (3).
-Replace the token in the config file
+(2) Placement of the installer script and configuration file onto the instance previously created by Terraform.
+(3) Substitution of the token in the configuration file.
-(4).
-Execute the installer script
+(4) Execution of the installer script.

+This playbook automates the deployment of the security agent and ensures that the necessary configurations are in place

+This marks the conclusion of the Terraform/Ansible deployment process